abderrahman-ds/Abdel_Portfolio-/README.md

 right KPI metric to evaluate the five classifiers.
 Third, is to enhance the effectiveness of the bank telemarketing by determining the key

-# Appraoch used in this report
+# Methodology

 ![Screenshot 2022-05-16 at 18 58 22](https://user-images.githubusercontent.com/77781190/168675200-7bc9ccaf-fcca-4ac0-95cd-66b7d66cf483.png)

-# Overview of the Portuguese Bnak Dataset
+# Overview of the Portuguese Bank Dataset

 ![Screenshot 2022-05-16 at 21 19 01](https://user-images.githubusercontent.com/77781190/168675683-2ee0186e-490f-4656-9838-4eb374b0b714.png)